renayearnshaw/TaskManager/README.md

 All the tokens issued to a user are stored as part of the user's data.
 When a user logs out the token is deleted.
-When a user provides a token in a request, we check that the token against those stored against the user.
+When a user provides a token in a request, we check the token provided against those registered to the user.

 <br>The application uses:
 1. The `Express` module to create a server that provides the REST API's.